garimasc/emotional_classification/README.md

 ### BERT Transformer and Keras for Classification

+So far the best model is a One-vs-Rest Logistic Regression using TF-IDF embeddings.
+To see if we can improve upon this performance, we experiment with a Neural Network classification model using BERT embeddings.

-**BERT (Bidirectional Encoder Representations from Transformers) is a transformer-based model designed for natural language understanding, introduced by Google.
+**BERT** (Bidirectional Encoder Representations from Transformers) is a transformer-based model designed for natural language understanding, introduced by Google.
 Unlike traditional models that read text sequentially (left-to-right or right-to-left), BERT reads text in both directions simultaneously, capturing the context from both sides of a word or token.
-This bidirectional approach allows BERT to understand the meaning of words based on their full context, leading to improved performance on a range of NLP tasks such as question answering, sentiment analysis, and named entity recognition.
-BERT's pre-training on large text corpora followed by fine-tuning on specific tasks enables it to generate highly contextualized and nuanced representations of language, making it a powerful tool for various language understanding applications.
+This bidirectional approach allows BERT to understand the meaning of words based on their full context, leading to improved performance.

-BERT embeddings can be explained to a layman as follows: Imagine you’re trying to understand the meaning of a word in a sentence.
-BERT is like a super-smart reader that looks at the whole sentence before and after the word to figure out its exact meaning.
-Instead of just looking at the word alone, BERT understands it based on the context of the entire sentence, so it gets a much clearer picture of what’s being said.
-This helps it do a better job at tasks like answering questions or summarizing text because it really understands the context of each word in the sentence.

-Neural network classification is a machine learning approach where a network of interconnected nodes, or neurons, is trained to categorize data into predefined classes.
-Each neuron in the network processes input data through weighted connections and applies activation functions to transform the input into a meaningful output.
-During training, the network adjusts these weights based on the difference between its predictions and the actual class labels, using algorithms like backpropagation to minimize errors.
-The network learns to recognize patterns and features in the data, enabling it to classify new, unseen examples accurately.
-Essentially, neural network classification models are designed to identify and assign data to specific categories by learning from examples.**
+[Insert charts here realted to accuracy and loss]

+[Compare recall/acuuracy metrics to log reg and plot precision recall curve]

 ## What is accuracy?
 Classify a completely new dataset of 10 personal social media posts and see if they are classified correctly by the models.